Capillary Rise in Pipes with Variable Cross Section: Global analysis and the generalized Washburn equation

 Second, since $R'(z) = \tan \alpha$, using \eqref{eq::OrderOfMagnitude} one obtains:

 Substituting last two estimates into \eqref{Intro:Lubrication}, and neglecting $\mathcal{O}(\alpha)$ terms, the approximate lubrication theory model is obtained:

-Assuming that pipe is open at the top, i.e. $R(h(t)) > 0$, simple inspection reveals that approximate lubrication theory model \eqref{eq::Lubrication-Approx} becomes the special case of approximate generalized Washburn equation \eqref{eq::GeneralisedWashburn-Approx} in which inertial term is neglected.
+Assuming that pipe is open at the top, i.e. $R(h(t)) > 0$, simple inspection reveals that approximate lubrication theory model \eqref{eq::Lubrication-Approx} becomes the special case of the generalized Washburn equation \eqref{eq::GeneralisedWashburn} in which the inertial term is neglected.